A Gest of Robyn Hode: Seventh Fytte

-Episode 2 (Eighth Fytte)
+Eighth Fytte

-The King asks if Robin has any green cloth so he and his men can exchange their black cowls for ones of Lincoln green.
+In the first section, the King asks if Robin has any green cloth so he and his men can exchange their black cowls for ones of Lincoln green.
 Back to Nottingham, the King commands.
 With feasting, drinking, and singing, the King welcomes Robin and his men into his service, and restores Sir Richard's lands.

 Robin and his men spend the next year in the royal court.
 Robin has spent all his wealth, as well as the money meant for his men.
 Now only Little John and Scathelock remain.
 One day, while watching some young men at target practice, he becomes homesick.
 Robin asks the King for leave to make a pilgrimage to his chapel of Mary Magdalene in Barnsdale.
 The King grants him seven days.

 When he reaches the greenwood with the birds merrily singing.
 He shoots a hart, and blows his horn.
 All the outlaws in the forest recognize Robin's horn and come running.
 They push back their hoods and genuflect, welcoming Robin back.
-There he remained for twenty-two years.
+There he remains for twenty-two years.

-Tale D

-Eighth Fytte

-Robin has a kinswoman who was Prioress of Kirkley.
-But she and her lover, Sir Roger of Doncaster, are plotting to kill Robin.
+Years later, Robin has a kinswoman who was Prioress of Kirkley.
+She and her lover, Sir Roger of Doncaster, are plotting to kill Robin.
 Since the Prioress is skilled in the art of blood-letting, she lets Robin slowly bleed to death when he comes to Kirkley for treatment.
 The tale ends with a prayer: "Christ have mercy on his soul,/.../For he was a good outlaw,/And did poor men much good."

 Geography

-The place names mentioned in Gest firmly locate Robin Hood in the West Riding of Yorkshire: Blyth; Doncaster; St Mary Magdalene Church at Campsall; and Kirklees Abbey.
+The place names mentioned in Gest locate Robin Hood in the West Riding of Yorkshire: Blyth; Doncaster; St Mary Magdalene Church at Campsall; and Kirklees Abbey.
 The cities of York, Lancaster, and Nottingham, as well as the Knight's castle at Wyresdale, are also mentioned.
 This area is famous for its wide river valleys, and the eastern foothills of the South Pennines, with its numerous limestone caves where outlaws could hide.
-But the greenwood of Barnsdale Forest is really Robin's home.
-"Robyn stood in Barnesdale/And leaned him to a tree," is how the tale of the Sorrowful Knight opens.
+The greenwood of Barnsdale Forest is Robin's home; "Robyn stood in Barnesdale/And leaned him to a tree," is how the tale of the Sorrowful Knight opens.